gyoung2311/puffydbt/part_2_documentation.md

 Continuous validation ensures that as data flows **raw → staging → intermediate → star → marts**, anomalies are caught early and prevented from influencing business metrics.

 ---
+---
+---

+## How I Define Users

+## Current Approach

+Based on the available raw event data, I've implemented a straightforward user definition: **a `client_id` represents a user**.
+This identifier is used throughout the transformation pipeline to:

+- Track user journeys across sessions (as implemented in `fct_client_journey.sql`)
+- Build client-level dimensions and aggregates (in `dim_clients.sql`)
+- Perform sessionization (grouping events by `client_id` with a 30-minute inactivity threshold)
+- Calculate user-level metrics such as conversion rates, time-to-purchase, and lifetime value

+## Limitations & Data Quality Considerations

+This approach has known limitations that I've documented and accounted for:

+1. **Missing identifiers**: 2,908 raw events are missing `client_id` values entirely, which means some user behavior cannot be attributed
+2. **No cross-device stitching**: A user browsing on mobile and then purchasing on desktop would appear as two separate users
+3. **No anonymous-to-identified mapping**: If a user starts as anonymous and later provides an email (captured in `event_data.user_email`), these events remain separate under the current model
+4. **Cookie/browser limitations**: `client_id` is likely browser/cookie-based, so users clearing cookies or using multiple browsers appear as distinct users

+---